lbeder/slowkey/README.md

 Created checkpoint #20 with data hash (salted) b4c0a8ef28897913854364bc80ab0676edb5e95384918c48700f1b5a57ac2c2c
 ```

-We can see that the last `checkpoint.020.b4c0a8ef28897913854364bc80ab0676edb5e95384918c48700f1b5a57ac2c2c` was retained in the `~/checkpoints` directory.
+We can see that the `checkpoint.020.b4c0a8ef28897913854364bc80ab0676edb5e95384918c48700f1b5a57ac2c2c` was retained in the `~/checkpoints` directory.
 Please note that file name contains iteration the checkpoint was taken at and a salted hash of the data.

 Let's use the `show-checkpoint` command to decrypt its contents and verify the parameters: